 Some helpful resources for getting more comfortable talking about your childlessness:

 - Get yourself some wonderful new GW friends and normalise the whole damn thing by meeting other wonderful childless women – single, coupled, married, straight, gay, divorced, whatever!
-We have free private meetup groups across the world in UK, Ireland, Europe, USA, Canada, Australia, New Zealand and South Africa
+We have free private meetup groups across the world in UK, Ireland, Europe, USA, Canada, Australia, New Zealand, South Africa & India.

-- Book: Chapter 5 ‘Liberating Yourself From the Opinions of Others’ from Rocking the Life Unexpected: 12 Weeks to Your Plan B for a Meaning and Fulfilling Life Without Children by Jody Day
+- Book: Chapter 5 ‘Liberating Yourself From the Opinions of Others’ from Living the Life Unexpected: 12 Weeks to Your Plan B for a Meaning and Fulfilling Life Without Children by Jody Day

 3. Happy Christmas = Happy Families